-Relationship to Policy The purpose of scrutiny is ultimately to improve the lives Framework/Corporate Priorities of local people through improved public services.
-To • justify the resources allocated to scrutiny it is important to be able to demonstrate that scrutiny work adds value and makes a difference to local people.
+Relationship to Policy Framework/Corporate Priorities The purpose of scrutiny is ultimately to improve the lives of local people through improved public services.
+To justify the resources allocated to scrutiny it is important to be able to demonstrate that scrutiny work adds value and makes a difference to local people.
 Effective scrutiny can be demonstrated if it fulfils one or more of the following conditions: it meets the objectives set out by the scrutiny committee feedback from the public shows that they think there has been the service improvement they desired the work has helped to achieve corporate or partnership priorities there is a return on investment, demonstrating scrutiny's impact and outcomes in financial terms.
 Relationship to GM Policy or N/A Strategy Framework Financial Note potential financial implications detailed in section 7 of the report.
+Any additional requests for financial resources would need to be considered against other priorities as part of future budget rounds.
 Legal Implications: In accordance with the Local Government Act 2000 and Localism Act 2011, authorities are required to have a mechanism by which the Executive can be held to account via a transparent and robust scrutiny function.
 The review of the Council's scrutiny function was important to ensure that we have an effective scrutiny framework which adds value to the Council's outputs.
 Equality/Diversity Implications N/A Sustainability Implications N/A Carbon Reduction N/A Resource Implications e.g. Staffing / ICT / Assets The resource implications are detailed in the report.
-Risk Management Implications N/A Health & Wellbeing Implications N/A Health and Safety Implications N/A
+Risk Management Implications N/A

+Health & Wellbeing Implications N/A Health and Safety Implications N/A